ielod/menucli/README.md

 ============

-This python package provides a CLI for getting the daily menu from restaurant's Facebook pages.
+This python package provides a CLI for getting the daily menu from restaurants' Facebook pages.

 This CLI can only be used for restaurants, that
-* has facebook pages
+* have facebook pages
-* posts their menu on daily bases in written text!!!
+* post their menu on daily bases in written text!!!
-* does not post other things...
+* do not post other things...

 To make this CLI work you need to be able to use the facebook graph API.
 That means, you have to have an app ID and api token for that app id.